Degree Completion

 Howdy Portal

 The first step to making sure you are on the right track for fulfilling your degree program is to become familiar with Howdy, Texas A&M’s web portal that connects you with records and resources pertaining to your individualized plan.
-If you haven’t already, set up your student account to access class registration, student schedules, degree plans and more.
+If you haven’t already, set up your student account to access class registration, student schedules, degree evaluations and more.

 Visit Howdy